advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 - Interesting news about the world's top travel destinations are featured at the Home page.
 - Users can personalize their experience by adding their favourate quote and profile photo.
 - Users can update their personal information any time.
-- Users can search for flights and reserve them.
+- Users can search for flights and reserve them. :airplane:
 - Auto-complete of textboxes is supported to ease the search experience.
 - Online payments are supported.
-- Users are emailed with any changes the make in their resrevations or if a flight is edited or cancelled.
+- Users are emailed with any changes the make in their resrevations or if a flight is edited or cancelled. :mailbox: